-This is an old one but for those who don’t know, Google offers funny n’ geeky language interfaces just for the sake of enjoyment.
-According to Google; Bork, Elmer, Hacker, klingon and Pirate are languages interfaces that you can use and set as homepage.
+This is an old one but for those who don’t know, Google offers funny and geeky language interfaces just for the sake of enjoyment.
+According to Google; Bork, Elmer, Hacker, klingon and Pirate are actual languages that you can use and set as homepage.
 You can consider them as Easter eggs or funky terminology because they do not solve any purpose rather used only to amuse you.

 Bork, bork, bork ! – The Muppets Language